-We have already referred to the hysterical affections of smell (p.
-116) and hearing (p.
-152), and we may mention, in passing, that complete bilateral loss of taste, as Hughlings Jackson pointed out, is practically always hysterical.

-Hysterical Paræsthesia, or Perversion of Sensation.-In some cases of hysteria a touch on one limb or one side of the body is felt by the patient at the corresponding spot on the opposite side-allocheiria (Obersteiner).
-In another variety, of which I have seen an example, a touch on the radial border of the limb was felt on the ulnar, and vice versa.
-The synæsthesalgia (p.
-184) which is met with in certain cases of thermalgia following incomplete nerve-division is probably hysterical in nature.
+Space does not permit us to discuss the other peculiarities of hysterical eye-affections and of hysterical loss of smell, taste, and hearing, but we may mention, in passing, that complete bilateral loss of taste is, as Hughlings Jackson pointed out, practically always hysterical.
+Hysterical Parasthesia, or Perversion of Sensation.-In some cases of hysteria a touch on one limb or one side of the body is felt by the patient at the corresponding spot on the opposite side allocheiria (Obersteiner).
+In another variety, of which I have seen an example, a touch on the radial border of the limb was felt on the ulnar, and vice versá.
 Haphalgesia (Pitres) is the term used when intense pain is caused by touching the patient with certain substances, such as metals, which normally should only cause a tactile sensation.